prs-eth/Marigold/README.md

 1. Using [Mamba](https://github.com/mamba-org/mamba), which can installed together with [Miniforge3](https://github.com/conda-forge/miniforge?tab=readme-ov-file#miniforge3)

-    Windows users are recommended to install Linux version in WSL.
+    Windows users are recommended to install the Linux version in WSL.

-    Miniforge needs to be activated first, e.g. by `source /home/$USER/miniforge3/bin/activate` for default installation path.
+    Miniforge needs to be activated first, e.g. by `source /home/$USER/miniforge3/bin/activate` for the default installation path.

     ```bash
     mamba env create -n marigold --file environment.yaml